-4. Select Manage > Group to see the five groups from the LDAP server (source) that have been reconciled to the IDM repository (target).
+4. From the navigation bar, click Manage > Group.

+IDM displays the five groups from the LDAP server (source) that were reconciled to the IDM repository (target).

-Synchronizing LDAP Group Membership
+Synchronize LDAP Group Membership

-This sample demonstrates synchronization between an LDAP directory and an IDM repository, with a focus on synchronizing LDAP group membership, that is, how the value of the ldapGroups property in a managed user object is mapped to the corresponding user object in LDAP.
+This sample demonstrates synchronization between an LDAP directory and an IDM repository, with a focus on synchronizing LDAP group membership, that is, how the value of the LdapGroups property in a managed user object is mapped to the corresponding user object in LDAP.